Since xlwings runs in every Python environment, you can use your preferred way of debugging.

 RunPython without having to change the

 Sub my_macro() RunPython "import my_module; my_module.my_macro()" End Sub

 UDF debug server¶

-UDF_DEBUG_SERVER = True in the VBA Settings, at the top of the xlwings VBA module.
+Debug UDFs in the Add-in & Settings, at the top of the xlwings VBA module.

 Then add the following lines at the end of your Python source file and run it.
 Depending on which IDE you use, you